D4rkTT/Redragon-Audio-Visualizer/README.md

 Enjoy ❤

 ## Build
-If you want to build it,You will need
+If you want to build it, You will need

 1- Visual Studio 2017 or earler